themysticsavages/cloudbot-discord/readme.md

 or else it won't run.*

 ```
 - filereserve : A detector for Windows that detects if you are using device names like con, aux, etc.
-Pointless for Linux
 ```

 ## Recently added features